 With the mechanization of the fishing industry in the early seventies with more money being generated within the island communities, construction of coral houses became the first priority for any land owner.
 It was simply a luxury to have a house built of corals and coral aggregates in contrast to a house of predominantly coconut products.

 LEARN MORE : MALDIVES ARTS, CRAFTS & TRADITIONS

 To own a coral built house was also considered prestigious and a reflection of good living.
 As a result coral mining expanded year to year.

 Another major use of corals is in the making of lime.
 For many islanders it was cheaper to produce lime locally than buying imported cement.
 Coral and coral debris collected from the reefs were burned in a pit in the ground with locally available firewood.
-Coral rock were converted to lime by this high heat treatment and were used to bond coral pieces to build houses and other constructions.
+Coral rocks were converted to lime by this high heat treatment and were used to bond coral pieces to build houses and other constructions.

 The government was worried about the environmental implications of coral mining.
 Prior to 1992 there were very few regulations as to where people could or could not mine corals.
 It was then simply a matter of protecting properties such as islands belonging to individual owners.
 In 1992 preliminary regulations were introduced to combat uncontrolled mining activities.

 This traditional housing is now forbidden since corals are now protected but many coral houses still can be seen in Male and local islands.
-Book now your excursion to a local island and discover a country of tradition and history .

 CRUISE HOLIDAYS , EXCURSIONS & TOURS, PRIVATE TRANSFERS, GUEST-HOUSES, RESORTS, WATER SPORTS.
 NUMBER 1 TRAVEL AGENCY FOR BUDGET & LAST MINUTE HOLIDAYS IN MALDIVES